Last updated: 11th December 2025

-However, it is always advisable to check data at client side before submitting and at the server side before processing or saving the data.
+It is always advisable to validate data on the client side before submission and again on the server side before processing or saving it.

 <body>